zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-connection-wallet/adw-connection-wallet.md

 <!-- Updated March, 2020 -->

-# Bonus Lab 7: Connecting to an Autonomous Database Securely with a Connection Wallet
+# Bonus Lab 7: Connect Securely using SQL Developer with a Connection Wallet

 ## Introduction